Powder Ski Safari

 With phenomenal amounts of champagne powder, Kicking Horse and Revelstoke have some of Canada’s steepest terrain.
 If you love your skiing steep and deep, this is the ultimate ski safari.

-With huge vertical, Kicking Horse holds legendary status in British Colombia.
+Kicking Horse holds legendary status in British Colombia.
 You’ll find the best powder in its four alpine bowls, while 80% of the pistes are graded intermediate to expert.
 Another thing this resort does well is lift access - the main gondola is right by the village, so it’s easy to hop on in the morning for first tracks.

 On your final day, we recommend a night in Banff.
 With its bustling vibe and excellent restaurants, this national park town a great place to spend your last evening, and puts you within easy reach of the airport.